Linear Actuator

 Spinning the controller towards you before placing in the mount can cause the excess controller cable to naturally move up and out of the way.

-1. Measure the distance from the edge of the power board to the nearest wire entry hole on the inner tube only (outer tube conduit will be installed later).
+1. Measure the distance from the edge of the OUTER tube to the nearest wire entry hole on the INNER tube only (outer tube conduit will be installed later).

 2. Cut the wire conduit to this length.